What is Chemical Etching?

 Chemical Etching Benefits

 There are many benefits to getting an etched metal nameplate.
-This type of nameplate process can be done on a various number of materials including (but not limited to): aluminum, stainless steel, brass, bronze, nickel silver, CRS, Monel, and Zinc.
+This type of nameplate process can be done on various materials including (but not limited to): aluminum, stainless steel, brass, bronze, nickel silver, CRS, Monel, and Zinc.

-Secondly, while it is similar to engraving, etching can be done to many pieces at one time and sheered to size.
-This is important when comparing the cost and turn around time with a manual engraving machine.
+Secondly, while it is similar to engraving, etching can be done to many pieces simultaneously and sheered to size.
+This is important when comparing the cost and turnaround time with a manual engraving machine.